zurutech/zurutech.github.io/_posts/2020-09-02-feedback-article.md

 ## The characteristics of a good feedback<br>

 A profitable feedback should be observe this rules: <br>
-- No Prejudices and Free from personal involvement or likings; <br>
+- No Prejudices and Free from personal involvements or likings; <br>
 - Planned frequently; <br>
 - Respect and Openness; <br>
 - Positive or Negative; <br>